niconerd-zz/extensions/README.md

 ## Step 1) Create a plugin folder

 Begin by creating a new folder inside of your `/wp-content/plugins/` directory.
-In order for this extension to be automatically loaded (instantiated) by Tribe Common, prefix the folder name with `tribe-ext-`.
-Try to be succinct with the name of the extension folder, preferably keeping the full folder name under 30 characters.
+In order for this extension to be automatically loaded (instantiated), prefix the folder name with `tribe-ext-`.
+Try to be succinct with the name of the extension folder, preferably keeping the full folder name under 35 characters.

 ### Example